theupdateframework/taps/tap7.md

     - Arguments:
         - `target_filepath`:
           The path of a target file that the Updater should try to update.
-          This must be inside the `targets_directory` directory provided to `update_repo`, and it should be written relative to `targets_directory`.
-As noted previously, it is not necessary for the Updater to have a notion of files; `update_client` may abstract this away.
+          This must be inside the directory `targets_directory`, provided to the `update_repo` call, and it should be written relative to `targets_directory`.
+As noted previously, it is not necessary for the Updater to have a notion of a filesystem; `update_client` may abstract this away.

     - Returns:
         An integer describing the result of the attempted update.
 This value is